DCASE-REPO/psds_eval/README.md

 least 20 operating points and, based on how the PSD-ROC looks, more operating points can be added to represent the system behavior as accurately as possible.

+### Is it possible to remove the operating points for a new system evaluation?
+Yes, it is possible to remove all the previously added operating points by using the function `PSDSEval.clear_all_operating_points`.
+The evaluator is now ready to accept new operating points and compute a new evaluation.

+**Important notes:**
+- the function _only_ removes the stored operating points
+- the dataset, defined by `PSDSEval.metadata` and `PSDSEval.ground_truth`, is
+not modified
+- the task definition, defined by the 3 thresholds (DTC, GTC and CTTC) stored in `self.threshold`, is not modified

 ### What are the input requirements?
 All the inputs must be a `pandas.DataFrame`.
 There are two table
 formats: